Coverage-based Example Selection for In-Context Learning: Informative Demonstrations

-where $\mathtt{c}(s, z)$ measures the coverage (or recall) of a single salient aspect $s$ by $z$.
-Both \COS{} and BM25 are special cases of this measure.
-For BM25, $S_x=T_x$, the set of unigrams $T_x$ in $x$, and $\mathtt{c}(s, z)$ is the TF-IDF product $\mathtt{idf}(s) \mathtt{tf}(s, T_z)$.
-And \COS{}, although not explicitly measuring recall of any salient aspects, can also be written in the form of Eq. \ref{eq:subscore} by defining $S_x=[1,d]$ as the dimensions of the dense embedding, i.e.,
+\tightparagraph{Salient Aspects} Both \COS{} and BM25 are special cases of Eq.~\ref{eq:subscore} for different notions of salient aspects.
+For BM25, $S_{x_{\text{test}}}=T_{x_{\text{test}}}$, the set of unigrams in $x$, and $\mathtt{c}(s, z) = \mathtt{idf}(s) \mathtt{tf}(s, T_z)$.
+And \COS{}, although not explicitly a recall metric, can also be interpreted as evaluating coverage of the dimensions of the test input embedding by defining $S_{x_{\text{test}}}=[1,d]$, the dimensions of the dense embedding as the salient aspects, i.e.,

-Intuitively, this measures how well a demonstration covers the dimensions of the test input embedding.

-\tightparagraph{Salient Aspects} While both \COS{} and BM25 are coverage measures, neither of them is a good measure of informativeness.
-While the former may capture some aspects of semantic similarity depending on the embedding quality, it is bottlenecked by using a single embedding.
+The above interpretations reveal why neither \COS{} nor BM25 are good measures of informativeness.
+While cosine similarity captures some aspects of semantic similarity (depending on the embedding), it is limited to a single embedding.
 And, unigrams, the commonly used terms with BM25, are too small to capture most salient aspects.
-To accurately measure informativeness as defined in Eq. \ref{eq:subscore}, it is necessary to characterize salient aspects precisely.
-One way to do so might be to use larger syntactic substructures of the input as terms with BM25.
+A good measure of informativeness necessitates an accurate characterization of salient aspects.
+One way might be to use larger syntactic substructures of the input as terms with BM25.
 We experiment with using larger n-grams and subtrees of the dependency parse tree.
 However, such syntactic structures are constrained to the surface form of the instance and hence may not capture meaning and aspects like reasoning patterns.
 A better way to capture salient aspects is to use contextualized token embeddings, the idea behind the \BS{} \citep{zhang2020bertscore} metric.